NASA robotic spacecraft ends mission with crash into the moon

 NASA officials had planned to crash the spacecraft into the moon, after it transmitted its final batch of data.

-Before hitting the lunar surface, LADEE was traveling at 3,600 mph, three times faster than a high-powered rifle bullet, so the spacecraft not only broke apart upon impact, but pieces of it likely vaporized.
+Before hitting the lunar surface, LADEE was traveling at 3,600 mph (5,790 kph), three times faster than a high-powered rifle bullet, so the spacecraft not only broke apart upon impact, but pieces of it likely vaporized.

 “There’s nothing gentle about impact at these speeds,” lead scientist Rick Elphic, with NASA’s Ames Research Center in Moffett Field, California, said in a statement.